Due to Covid restrictions our classes are going to be online for Semester 2.

-Usually our classes are on Wednesdays from 5pm (17:00) to 7pm (19:00) in the University of Edinburgh's Chaplaincy Auditorium.
+Usually, our classes are on Wednesdays from 5pm to 7pm in the University of Edinburgh's Chaplaincy Auditorium.

-However, this semester due to Covid our classes will be online on Wednesdays at 6.30pm.
+However, this semester due to Covid our classes will be online on either Tuesdays or Wednesdays at 6.30pm.

 We are open to all levels of proficiency, whether beginner or expert so come along and join us if you're looking to move!

-Please go to the Resources tab to find out more about our society prices.
+Please see the Resources tab to find out more about our society prices.

 The West African Dance Society was created in 2014 through the separation of the African and Arabic Dance Society.
 As of May 2018, the society has been renamed the 'West African Dance Society' for the range of rhythms to which we dance.
 These include rhythms such as Yankadi, Makru, Mendiani, Kpanlogo and many more which belong to the people of various ethnic groups throughout West Africa and are often practiced at social gatherings.

-The society has 3 main teachers, Stuart Dinwoodie, Adie Baako and Beti MenCal, please read below for a bit of background on each of our wonderful teachers.
+The society has a few different teachers, including Stuart Dinwoodie, Adie Baako, Beti MenCal and Raquel Ribes, please read below for a bit of background on each of our wonderful teachers.

 One of the society’s longstanding teachers is Stuart Dinwoodie, who heads the drumming and dance group Waa Sylla.
 Originally from Colorado Springs, USA, Stuart studied the culture and traditions of drumming as well as the accompanying rhythms, rituals and songs under the guidance of Moussa Sylla from Guinea.
 Since then, he has taught and performed in Guinean styles of music and dance for over 20 years in the USA, Spain, West Africa and the UK.
 He began teaching and performing in Scotland in 2002 and has been collaborating with many other talented performance groups since - including Samba Sene and Diwan as well as Baobab Gateway.